LottieFiles/lottie-interactivity/README.md

 ## via source

-`download and include interactivity.min.js or interactivity.js in to your html page`
+download and include interactivity.min.js or interactivity.js in to your html page.
+Lottie webplayer as mentioned in requirements is necessary for this library to work.

+# Demo

+Demo is available at https://fyffj.codesandbox.io/

+The javascript code for the demo is available at https://codesandbox.io/s/lottie-interactivity-fyffj?file=/src/index.js

 # Getting started